Udgin/blog/blog.md

-## Create Discord bot - 18 February, 2017
+## How to create Discord bot - 18 February, 2017
 Tags: discord, javascript

 That is a manual how to create simple ping-pong discrod bot using javascript (nodejs).